thiagobien/ACL/workshop/06_Monitoring_as_a_Service/01_Instrument_Cluster_with_Dynatrace_OneAgent/README.md

     (bastion$) kubectl delete pods --all -n production
     ```

 ## Step 4.
-Enable Go monitoring
-To have full insights in your Go applications, make sure to enable Go monitoring.

-1. Navigate to _Settings -> Monitoring -> Monitoring technologies_
-1. In the Tab _Supported Technologies_ enable "Go"

-## Step 5.
 Execute some load on Sockshop
 1. Open the *front-end* URL of your Sockshop and click through the application.

-## Step 6.
+## Step 5.
 Explore automated Monitoring Result in Dynatrace

 Here are a couple of things that happened *automagically* due to the installation of Dynatrace OneAgent Operator.